pip-services/pip-services-docs/content/en/node/expressions/variants/variant.md

 - **returns**: Date - value as DateTime.

-Sets a variant value as DateTime
+Sets a variant value as DateTime.

 > `public` asDateTime(value: Date)

-- **value**: Date - a value to be set
+- **value**: Date - value to be set

 #### asDouble
 Gets a variant value as double.